The Stonnall Tree at Grove Hill

 A contemporary report in a local newspaper stated that, after St Peter's Chapel of Ease had been completed and consecrated in 1823, the parishioners of Stonnall erected a tent on the 'nearby hill' in which to hold a celebration.
 This may well be a reference to Grove Hill, as the report could not have been referring to the hill on which the chapel was built, which would have been the same hill and not the nearby hill.

-These incidents might yield clues relating to the practical significance of the hill, which we will try to elaborate on later.
+This incident might yield a clue relating to the practical significance of the hill, which we will elaborate on later.